San Diego Paternity Rights Attorneys

 - Second, there is a concept known as parental presumption that will supersede most other factors.

-Our San Diego paternity lawyers at Mattis Law, A.P.C., have more than four decades of experience helping both women and men obtain paternity orders.
-Contact our office today for a free initial consultation.
+Our San Diego paternity lawyers at Mattis Law, A.P.C., have years of experience helping both women and men obtain paternity orders.
+Contact our office today at (858) 328-4400 for a free initial consultation.

 In California, parental presumption means that custody should be granted to a fit biological parent rather than another person who may have a vested interest in the child.
 While this is a strong tenet of child custody cases, it is not the law; more of a guideline based upon years of legal precedents.